MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 ## Supported regions

 Confirm that your Power Platform environment and enterprise policy are in supported Power Platform and Azure regions.
-For example, if your Power Platform environment is in the United States, then your Virtual Network, and subnets must be in the `eastus` and `westus` Azure region.
+For example, if your Power Platform environment is in the United States, then your Virtual Network and subnets must be in the **eastus** and **westus** Azure regions.

 | Power Platform region | Azure region |
 |-----------------------|--------------|